 If you’re a dual national, you must leave Thailand on the same passport you used to enter.
-If you don’t, you may experience difficulties as you pass through immigration.
+If you do not, you may experience difficulties as you pass through immigration.

+If you wish to stay in Thailand for more than 45 days, or wish to work in Thailand, you need a valid visa, which you must obtain before you travel.
 You are legally required to have a valid passport in Thailand.
-If your passport expires, your visa will become invalid .
 If you need to renew or apply for a new British passport, see Overseas British passport applications.

-If you stay beyond the period of your visa (‘overstay’), you’ll be fined 500 baht per day up to a maximum of 20,000 baht.
-You also risk being held in detention, fined, deported at your own expense and banned from re-entering Thailand.
-The enforcement of penalties for overstaying is strict and conditions in detention centres can be harsh.
-Deportation by the Thai authorities can be a lengthy process and you will also be banned from re-entering Thailand for up to 10 years.
+If you stay beyond the period of your visa (‘overstay’ your visa), you will be fined 500 baht per day up to a maximum of 20,000 baht.
+You also risk being held in detention, deported at your own expense, and banned from re-entering Thailand for up to 10 years.
+The enforcement of penalties for overstaying is strict, and conditions in detention centres can be harsh.

 Yellow fever certificate requirements